 Solution #2 in clause 5.2.2.3.2 shows how management data can be streamed with minimal impact to the existing MnS producers.
 The proposed solution relies on existing SA5 defined mechanisms for streaming management data between the MnS producer and the MnS consumer.
 It implies no impacts on the 3GPP management system.

+Both solution#1 and solution #2 meet the requirements defined in 5.2.2.2.
+However, the adoption of a particular solution depends on operator’s specific cloud deployment scenarios and requirements.

 * * * Next Change * * * *

 6 Conclusions and recommendations